How To Transfer a Car Title in South Carolina

 1. Gather the necessary documents

-The first step to transferring a car title in South Carolina is by gathering all the necessary documents.
 As listed above, you will need a lot of documents to transfer your car title in South Carolina.

 These documents will include the current title of the vehicle, bill of sale, odometer reading, sales price, date of sale, seller’s signature, and buyer’s signature.